 Welcome

-A former high school teacher, Kate had an awakening of sorts in 2005 and dedicated herself to music full time.
+Kate moved to Portland Oregon in the mid-ninties, where she cut her musical teeth as a member of several bands before branching out on her own.
+A former high school teacher, she had an awakening of sorts in 2005 and dedicated herself to music full time.
 She traded in her car for a van, fixed up her mother’s old 1963 Gibson acoustic, and started touring the Western United States, playing venues from farmers’ markets to cafes to dive bars.
-She has shared bills with such notable acts as Todd Snider, Jackie Green, Brett Dennen, and Reverend Peyton’s Big Damn Band.
-She was a finalist in the 2009 New Folk competition at the Kerrville Folk Festival, and has twice been a finalist in the Americana category of the Independent Music Awards.
-Her unique brand of moody Americana has been cultivating a loyal local fan base, and she is continuing the trend regionally as she tours the west coast and southwest.
+Kate has shared bills with such notable acts as Todd Snider, Jackie Green, Brett Dennen, and Reverend Peyton’s Big Damn Band.
+She was a finalist in the 2009 New Folk competition at the Kerrville Folk Festival, received an honorable mention in the 2009 International Songwriting Competition, and has twice been a finalist in the Americana category of the Independent Music Awards.